stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

-# Population genomics of modern and ancient Trichuris trichiura
+f# Population genomics of modern and ancient Trichuris trichiura

 ## Contents